SamsungSLAV/festral/README.md

 ```
  $ festral report --text-report f457004fdc7326c8125936b5e600c0d330c89404_20180918161950 f457004fdc7326c8125936b5e600c0d330c89404_20180918161949 f457004fdc7326c8125936b5e600c0d330c89404_20180918161948
 ```
-where hashes are names of the tests returned by festral test command.
+where hashes are names of the tests returned by festral test command or builds returned by festral build command.
-If you pass build name as argument, it will be ignored by simple text report.

 There is option `-f` for text report which can set format string for the report.
 It supports specifiers like below: